Adoration 4 Adventure’s local guide for visitors to Melbourne, VIC, Australia by A4A guest writer Toni Frazer.

 Trains run in the Melbourne CBD in what is known as ‘The City Loop’.
 The main stations in Melbourne are Flinders Street and Southern Cross; however; city loop stations are all underground.
 These stations are Melbourne Central, Parliament and Flagstaff.
 Melbourne’s train system does extend into the outer Melbourne suburbs from Flinders Street, which makes getting out into these areas quite easy.
 However, trains do not always run on time, services are cancelled regularly and ticket inspectors are often on board fining people – so always ensure you have a valid ticket.

 There are a number of destinations available through V-Line services.
-Whether it is country Victoria like Bendigo and Ballarat; or inter-state to Sydney or Adelaide; there are many ways to travel from Melbourne which do not include flying.
+Whether it is country Victoria like Bendigo and Ballarat; or interstate to Sydney or Adelaide; there are many ways to travel from Melbourne which does not include flying.

 Melbourne is a walkable city.
 Whether you start at Flinders Street or Parliament Station…you can really get anywhere on foot.
 Melbourne has some beautiful streets and exploring the city like this is a wonderful option to get a real feel of the city.